BACHELOR OF SCIENCE IN ELECTRICAL ENGINEERING

 The National Association of Colleges and Employers lists Electrical Engineering majors among the top 10 most in demand among employers.

-In 2019, 26% of Villanova Electrical Engineering graduates continued their education after graduation.
-Those who entered the job market earned an average starting salary of $73,453.
+In 2020, 16% of Villanova Electrical Engineering graduates continued their education after graduation.
+Those who entered the job market found opportunities in engineering, web/software, information technology and customer/technical support.

 Where Are They Now?